Best Colleges & Universities in Rhode Island 2023

 Salary After Attending: $68,304

 Salve Regina University was founded by Sisters of Mercy in Newport, Rhode Island in the Providence area.
 Accepting students from all walks of life and beliefs, the coeducational university aims to prepare students to seek wisdom, promote universal justice, and impart a love of learning.
 Considered one of the most beautiful colleges in the U.S., its oceanfront property sits on 80 acres of Gilded Age estates where students study and live together.
-Prospective students can apply to the school’s 58 undergraduate and graduate programs, or 25 certificate programs.
-The school also offers over 200 study abroad programs in 45 countries.
-With enrollment capping at approximately 2,000 students, class sizes are relatively small, with one professor teaching a group of about 20 students.
+Prospective students can apply to the school’s 60+ undergraduate and graduate programs, or 15 certificate programs.
+With enrollment capping at almost 3,000 students, class sizes are relatively small, with one professor teaching a group of about 20 students.
 Extracurricular activities include community service initiatives and a full athletics program.
-The backbone of Salve Regina University relies on Mercy values, integrating service, community, and spirituality into every element the university has to offer.
+The backbone of Salve Regina University relies on Mercy’s values, integrating service, community, and spirituality into every element the university has to offer.

 Salve Regina is accredited by the New England Association of Schools and Colleges.